ajaymisraa/raao-db/posts/ethan.md

 At each step after tokenization (where the initial phrase is broken up for easy interpretability by the model) and safety checks, the language is holistically viewed and interpreted for future conversational use, to understand motives behind language, and to assess overall mood of what the sender is trying to convey.
 We studied several papers ?[*[CARER: Contextualized Affect Representations for Emotion Recognition](https://aclanthology.org/D18-1404/), [DeepEmo: Learning and Enriching Pattern-Based Emotion Representations](https://paperswithcode.com/paper/deepemo-learning-and-enriching-pattern-based), [EmotionX-IDEA: Emotion BERT – an Affectional Model for Conversation](https://ar5iv.labs.arxiv.org/html/1908.06264) -- We are still learning so much on this.
 As time progresses, we will add to this list to advance our model and what we know as researchers.*] (and we are still learning!) to fine tune this algorithm.

 We plan on open sourcing this algorithm on Github in the coming months.
 When we do so, we will release an announcement and update this article.

+# Pricing and Execution
+Rochester Asian American Organization (RAAO) is a recognized 501(c)(3) non-profit organization committed to creating and providing top-tier, accessible resources.
+Our flagship initiative, Ethan, exemplifies this mission.
+Ethan, along with our other projects, possesses inherent scalability that allows for significant impact without the need for immediate funding.

+Nevertheless, we recognize that as our initiatives grow, financial constraints will inevitably arise.
+To address this, RAAO has established a dedicated grant-writing and fundraising team.
+These teams work tirelessly to secure funds through grant applications, public donations, and university-sponsored funding campaigns.

+In alignment with our mission, we are committed to ensuring that Ethan remains freely accessible to the public once it is validated as a stable and production-ready product.
+Through our strategic planning and community support, we are confident in our ability to sustain and expand our initiatives, continuing to serve and benefit the public effectively.

 # Safety
 Safety is our top priority in developing and deploying Ethan.
 We've implemented multiple layers of protection to ensure user wellbeing and data security.